shoeffner/mthesis/src/models_and_methods.md

 The screen corners can be calculated by first defining them inside the model coordinate system and then performing almost the same transformation as was done for the camera.
 To get the first screen corner, the offset between the camera and the top left corner of the screen needs to be measured manually.
-For a MacBook Pro with a 15-inch screen the top left corner is
+For example, for a MacBook Pro with a 15-inch screen the top left corner is
 \SI{17.25}{\centi\meter} left of and \SI{0.7}{\centi\meter} below the camera, so it can be defined as $\tl_\text{model} = (-0.1725, 0.007, 0)$.
 From there each other screen